solkim-83/tp/docs/UserGuide.md

 1. Entering `deletebytag -c computing` into the user input panel will delete all the contacts tagged under computing.
 ![delete-by-tag-success](images/ug-images/contactsBehaviourImages/deletebytag-before-behaviour.png)

-1. All contacts tagged under computing have been successfully deleted.
+2. As shown below, all contacts tagged under computing have been successfully deleted.
 ![groups of computing contacts](images/ug-images/contactsBehaviourImages/deletebytag-success-behaviour.png)

 <div style="page-break-after: always;"></div>